lazykern/ecommerce-api-docs/data/processed/lazada/guides/terms-and-agreement/lazada-open-platform-developer-agreement.md

 (a)you shall comply with these Terms, the Policies and all Applicable Laws in your use or access of the Lazada Services, the Open Platform, the Tools, Lazada Seller Service Market, Lazada Marketplace and the Lazada Content in any way which may, directly or indirectly undermine the commercial interests of the Lazada Group;

-(b)If your Application requires a User to sign-in to the account of such User which is registered as a Seller with the relevant Lazada Marketplace ("**Seller Account** "), your Application may only access such account after the User has granted such access to your Application via a Lazada controlled sign-in and consent page ("**Authentication** ") and provided that such Authentication remains valid.
+(b)If your Application requires a User to sign-in to the account of such User which is registered as a Seller with the relevant Lazada Marketplace ("**Seller Account** "), your Application may only access such account after the User has granted such access to your Application via a Lazada controlled sign-in and consent page (“**Authentication** ”) and provided that such Authentication remains valid.
 Any Authentication is revocable at any time for any reason by the relevant User.

-(c)you will not request any Data (including any Lazada Content) or permission to access such Data from the User unless it is necessary to meaningfully improve the quality of the User's experience in the specific product or service for which the User has consented to share its Data;
+(c)you will not request any Data (including any Lazada Content) or permission to access such Data from the User unless it is necessary to meaningfully improve the quality of the User’s experience in the specific product or service for which the User has consented to share its Data;

 (d)you will not engage in any activity within the Open Platform and the Lazada Seller Service Market (including the development, operation and distribution of any Application) or use the Tools in a manner which:

-(i)violates a third party's terms of service or terms and conditions;
+(i)violates a third party’s terms of service or terms and conditions;

 (ii)facilitates (or otherwise permits) any User or Lazada User to breach the terms of use of the Lazada Marketplace or any Lazada Services, or otherwise interfere with any investigation into, enforcement of and implementation by Lazada (and other members of the Lazada Group) of such terms and conditions;